huangli712/ACFlow/docs/src/man/run.md

 $ /home/your_home/acflow/util/Pacrun.jl ac.toml
 ```

-Noted that the `acrun.jl` script runs sequentially, while the `Pacrun.jl` script supports parallel and distributed computing.
-As we can conclude from the filename extension of configuration file (`ac.toml`), it adopts the `TOML` specification.
-The users may edit it with any text-based editors.
-Next we will introduce syntax and format of the input data files and configuration files.

 !!! warning

     By default, the `Pacrun.jl` will boost launch 8 processes.
 If the users want to use more or less processes, they should modify line `13` in `Pacrun.jl`: